Nabi1/Joone_Paris_Interview/README.md

 ### React / Graphql / NodeJs / Express

-> Thanks for giving my the opportunity to do this interview.
+> Thanks for giving me the opportunity to do this interview.

-> Before going further, you should get the provided ACCESS_TOKEN from the last email I send to Maria R. (Your favorite Talent & Acquisition Specialist).
+> Before going further, you should get the provided ACCESS_TOKEN from the last email I sent to Maria R. (Your favorite Talent & Acquisition Specialist).
-> This ACCESS_TOKEN also the Password that Maria send me.

->Usually this ACCESS_TOKEN should be listed in a config file like .env
+> This ACCESS_TOKEN should be stored in a config file like .env (more details in the Usage section)

 ## Usage